AndreasExner/ioBroker-IoT-Framework/README.md

 - **`interval`** defines the time between two data transmissions (interval * intervalDelay).
 This value is used initially after boot.
 The interval can dynamically updated from iobroker
 - **`intervalDelay`** defines the waiting time at the end of each loop.
 This value is used initially after boot.
 The interval can dynamically updated from iobroker (this value has no effect if the BME680 sensor is activated!)
 - The **`deviceActive`** switch enables sensors and data transmissions.
 This is very useful to test a sketch on the bread board without the connected hardware.
 It is disabled by default and gets dynamically changed by the iobrocker, as long as nothing else is configured.
+- The **`DeepSleep`** switch controls deep sleep during runtime.
+With deep sleep active, the devices runs exactly one measurement and enters deep sleep for the "interval" time.
+With deep sleep inactive, the device cycles through the loops and transmits data every "interval"

 #### MQTT section